junxit/us-congress-bills-116/metadata.md

 - 2019-11-25 — Message on Senate action sent to the House.
 - 2019-11-26 — Received in the House.
 - 2019-11-26 — Referred to the House Committee on Oversight and Reform.
+- 2020-09-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-09-14 — Considered as unfinished business. (consideration: CR H4370-4371)
+- 2020-09-14 — Considered under suspension of the rules. (consideration: CR H4350-4351)
+- 2020-09-14 — DEBATE - The House proceeded with forty minutes of debate on S. 2193.
+- 2020-09-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-14 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill.
+- 2020-09-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 2 (Roll no. 184). (text: CR H4350)
+- 2020-09-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 2 (Roll no. 184).
+- 2020-09-21 — Presented to President.
+- 2020-09-21 — Presented to President.
+- 2020-10-01 — Became Public Law No: 116-160.
+- 2020-10-01 — Became Public Law No: 116-160.
+- 2020-10-01 — Signed by President.
+- 2020-10-01 — Signed by President.